 Tax compliance fees include services for the preparation of our tax returns, including tax credit requests related to scientific research and experimental development in Canada and the United States.
-For fiscal year 2020, tax compliance fees include exceptional fees for the preparation of reference years for the preparation of tax credit requests related to scientific research and experimental development in the United States.
 Other tax fees include services for tax planning related to domestic and international taxation.